CSCfi/websocat-template/README.md

 ## Deployment

-See [here](https://docs.csc.fi/cloud/rahti/tutorials/connect-database-hpc/) how to deploy this template in Rahti.
+See [here](https://docs.csc.fi/cloud/tutorials/connect-database-hpc/) how to deploy this template in Rahti 2.

 ## Building the `websocat` image